Difference Between Entrepreneur and Intrapreneur | Know

 Similarities Between Entrepreneurs And Intrapreneurs

-Entrepreneurs and intrapreneurs work in different settings, but they share many key qualities.
+Though this article discusses intrapreneur vs entrepreneur, they share many key qualities.
 These traits show that both have a similar mindset.
 Knowing these similarities helps people who want to move from one role to the other.
+In both roles, success depends on initiative, problem-solving, and a strong drive to create value.

 Here’s a look at what they have in common: